Sinnerboy89/vibrary/README.md

 ## Get the JUCE framework

-The JUCE repository is not kept as a submodule so that you can use your own installation if you want.
+The JUCE repository is not kept as a submodule, so please use your own installation.
 If you are not already set up, you can follow the instructions [here](https://github.com/WeAreROLI/JUCE).

 After installation, build the Projucer, set its global paths, and you should be able to export the project files.